godotengine/godot-docs/classes/class_control.rst

 The node's scale, relative to its :ref:`rect_size<class_Control_property_rect_size>`.
 Change this property to scale the node around its :ref:`rect_pivot_offset<class_Control_property_rect_pivot_offset>`.
 The Control's :ref:`hint_tooltip<class_Control_property_hint_tooltip>` will also scale according to this value.

 **Note:** This property is mainly intended to be used for animation purposes.
 Text inside the Control will look pixelated or blurry when the Control is scaled.
-To support multiple resolutions in your project, use an appropriate viewport stretch mode as described in the `documentation <https://docs.godotengine.org/en/latest/tutorials/viewports/multiple_resolutions.html>`__ instead of scaling Controls individually.
+To support multiple resolutions in your project, use an appropriate viewport stretch mode as described in the :doc:`documentation <../tutorials/viewports/multiple_resolutions>` instead of scaling Controls individually.

 **Note:** If the Control node is a child of a :ref:`Container<class_Container>` node, the scale will be reset to ``Vector2(1, 1)`` when the scene is instantiated.
 To set the Control's scale when it's instantiated, wait for one frame using ``await get_tree().process_frame`` then set its :ref:`rect_scale<class_Control_property_rect_scale>` property.